dicelab-rhul/pystarworlds/README.md

 The environment runs on a single thread, the agents cycle (perceive/think/act) is treated as atomic and agents proceed serially.
 Concurrency has been supported in previous iterations and is planned for the next major version(s) of PyStarWorlds.

-## Publish and Subscribe

-PyStarWorlds uses a type based publish and subcribe mechanism that is tied to the agents sensors.
-Events that originate from the environmental processes or other agents are received by any agents that subcribe to them.

 ## Agents